-On March 10, 2005, the Company entered into a license agreement with Endo under which the Company granted to Endo the exclusive right to develop and commercialize the Company's proprietary sufentanil transdermal patch development product (TRANSDUR-Sufentanil) in the U.S. and Canada.
+On March 10, 2005, the Company entered into a license agreement with Endo under which the Company granted to Endo the exclusive right to develop and commercialize the Company's proprietary sufentanil transdermal patch product candidate (TRANSDUR-Sufentanil) in the U.S. and Canada.
 Under the terms of the agreement, Endo will assume all remaining development and regulatory filing responsibility in the U.S. and Canada, including the funding thereof.
 The Company will perform all formulation development for Endo unless the Company defaults on such obligations and the Company will be reimbursed for its fully allocated cost in performance of such work.
 Endo will also be responsible and pay for the manufacture, marketing, sales and distribution of TRANSDUR-Sufentanil in the U.S. and Canada.
 In April 2005, Endo paid the Company a \$10.0 million upfront, non-refundable fee.
 Endo is also obligated to pay to the Company additional payments of up to approximately \$35.0 million in the aggregate if predetermined regulatory and commercial milestones are achieved.
 In addition, Endo reimburses the Company for all qualified research and development expenses incurred for TRANSDUR-Sufentanil.
 If commercialized, Endo will also pay the Company product royalties based on the net sales of TRANSDUR-Sufentanil under the agreement.
 The Company has the right to co-promote TRANSDUR-Sufentanil under terms specified in the agreement.
 The agreement shall continue in effect until terminated.
 The agreement provides each party with specified termination rights, including the right of each party to terminate the agreement upon material breach of the agreement by the other party.
 In addition, Endo shall have the right to terminate the agreement at any time without cause subject to a specified notice period and due to adverse product events, legal impediment or the issuance of a final, non-appealable court order enjoining Endo from selling TRANSDUR-Sufentanil in the U.S. and Canada as a result of an action for patent infringement by a third party, provided that in the latter instance, the Company will be required to pay Endo a termination fee ranging from \$5.0 million to \$10.0 million, depending on the date of termination.

 The \$10.0 million up-front fee is recognized as revenue ratably over the term of the Company's obliged continuing involvement with Endo with respect to TRANSDUR-Sufentanil.
 The term of the continuing involvement has been estimated based on the current product development plan pursuant to the agreement.
-For each of the three months ended March 31, 2007 and 2006, the Company recognized \$547,000 in collaborative research and development revenue related to this upfront fee.
-Total collaborative research and development revenue under this arrangement was \$1.2 million and \$790,000 in the three months ended March 31, 2007 and 2006, respectively.
+For each of the three and nine months ended September 30, 2007 and 2006, the Company recognized \$547,000 and \$1.6 million, respectively, in collaborative research and development revenue related to this upfront fee.
+Total collaborative research and development revenue under this arrangement was \$1.2 million and \$3.7 million for the three and nine months ended September 30, 2007, respectively, compared with \$1.3 million and \$3.3 million for the corresponding periods in 2006.